raywoo32/raywoo32.githubio-aGENT-docs/index.md

 ├── package-lock.json

 ### Of note regarding files and folders
-node_modules
-> Created after npm install is called, stores dependencies
+> node_modules --> Created after npm install is called, stores dependencies
-smart-components
-> Components with their own state and their styling
+smart-components --> Components with their own state and their styling
-dummy-components
-> Components without a state and their styling
+dummy-components -->Components without a state and their styling
-cytoscape
-> Related to rendering the cytoscape object
+cytoscape --> Related to rendering the cytoscape object
-package.json
-> Package Settings
+package.json --> Package Settings
-package-lock.json
->Describes dependencies
+package-lock.json --> Describes dependencies

 * * *